20 Essentials for Winter Travel with Babies or Toddlers

-Wool is the perfect base layer for keeping your baby warm in winter.
-Go for a full base layer of merino wool, then use the merino wool knit leggings as a warmth layer on top.
+Wool is the perfect base layer for keeping baby warm in winter because it’s soft, breathable and warm.
+It can also absorb moisture and feel warm when wet.
+Go for a full base layer of merino wool, then use fleece or merino wool knit leggings as a warmth layer on top.

 The soft shell works great to block the wind, so it’s great for chilly spring or fall days too.
 An added bonus is that it packs small for travel and you don’t have to pack an extra jacket for when you aren’t baby wearing.